Technical exports

 Why exports matter

-• keep field data reusable
+• keep site data reusable

 • transfer survey data without re-entry